steqeq/0000/docs/conceptual/gpu-arch/mi200-performance-counters.md

 # MI200 Performance Counters and Metrics
 <!-- markdownlint-disable no-duplicate-header -->

-This document lists and describes the hardware performance counters and the derived metrics available on the AMD Instinct™ MI200 GPU.
-All hardware performance monitors, and the derived performance metrics are accessible via {doc}`ROCProfiler tool <rocprofiler:rocprofv1>`.
+This document lists and describes the hardware performance counters and derived metrics available on the AMD Instinct™ MI200 GPU.
+All the hardware basic counters and derived metrics are accessible via {doc}`ROCProfiler tool <rocprofiler:rocprofv1>`.

 ## MI200 Performance Counters List